Shariele/botframework-webchat/README.md

 # botframework-webchat
-Bachelor Thesis work - The web interface to the bot in azure.
+Bachelor Thesis prototype - The web interface to the bot in azure.